When should I see a podiatrist?

 Although there are a number of home remedies suggested for toenail fungus, they don’t tend to yield consistent results.
 We highly recommend a course of professional treatment instead.

-There a few different options for fungal toenail treatment.
+There are a few different options for fungal toenail treatment.
 Depending on what we find during our examination, we may recommend one or more of them:

 - Topical treatments, using creams or ointments directly on the nails